Electric motors, both AC and DC have common characteristics whereby they produce high inrush currents on starting and during their run up.

-Sets of resistors are used in many gantry crane drives for the drive, hoist, and cross-travel motions.
+Sets of resistors are used in many gantry crane drives for the long travel, hoist, and cross-travel motions.
 For these applications, standard switchgear and stepping cover most common operating conditions.
-Cressall’s HPR steel grid resistors are particularly suited for these applications.
+Cressall’s grid resistors are particularly suited for these applications.

 Field discharge resistors

 Iron-cored magnetic coils cannot simply be switched off because the residual magnetic field would generate over-voltages if not dissipated safely.
 The field discharge resistor limits the current to the required value, usually 20% of nominal current.